 Careful follow up of the treatment is necessary to ensure any problems are detected early and treated appropriately.
 This is why regular visits to your dentist are so important.

 Often you will have been seen in the paediatric, orthodontic or restorative department for a preliminary assessment.
-You will then be seen on the hypodontia clinic and initially, you will be asked a number of questions including your main dental concerns, and relevant medical history.
-A dental examination will then be undertaken and a decision will be made if any X-rays are required to supplement the clinical findings.
-If your dentist has recently taken X-ray pictures, it is worthwhile asking if you can bring these along to the appointment.
+You will then be seen on the Hypodontia clinic and initially, you will be asked several questions including your main dental concerns, and relevant medical history.
+A dental examination will then be undertaken, and a decision will be made if any x-rays are required to supplement the clinical findings.
+If your dentist has recently taken x-ray pictures, it is worthwhile asking if you can bring these along to the appointment.

 Once a full examination has been undertaken, your treatment options will be explained.
 Occasionally, additional special records (for example, dental study models) are required before treatment options can be given, and you may be asked to attend a separate appointment to have these performed.

-If your treatment involves less complex procedures, these will be referred to your own dentist.
+If your treatment involves less complex procedures, these will be referred to your own dentist or local specialist orthodontist who referred you, to manage.